SteelCompendium/data-md-dse/Bestiary/Dynamic Terrain/Fieldworks/Archers Stakes.md

   - name: Upgrades
     icon: ⭐️
     effects:
-      - effect: "**Poison (+2 EV)** The tips of the stakes have poison applied to them.
-          Any creature who takes damage from the stakes also takes 1d6 poison damage at the start of each of their turns (save ends)."
+      - effect: The tips of the stakes have poison applied to them.
+Any creature who takes damage from the stakes also takes 1d6 poison damage at the start of each of their turns (save ends).
+        name: Poison
+        cost: +2 EV
-      - effect: "**Sticky (+3 EV)** A sticky slime or webbing has been applied to the stakes and the ground between them.
-Any creature who enters an area of stakes triggers the **Sticky Stakes** ability in addition to suffering the stakes' other effects."
+      - effect: A sticky slime or webbing has been applied to the stakes and the ground between them.
+Any creature who enters an area of stakes triggers the **Sticky Stakes** ability in addition to suffering the stakes' other effects.
+        name: Sticky
+        cost: +3 EV
   - name: Sticky Stakes
     icon: ❗️
     keywords: